A Skellam Regression Model for Quantifying Positional Value in Soccer: Data and Methods

-\begin{mydefinition}{Final Goal Differential}{mod:skellam} We model the goal differential $Z_i$ of game $i$ using the following four co-variates: \begin{itemize} \item The difference between the average player rating of the defensive line of the two teams $x_{\defense}$ \item The difference between the average player rating of the midfielders of the two teams $x_{\middlefield}$ \item The difference between the average player rating of the attacking line of the two teams $x_{\attack}$ \item The difference between the goalkeeper's rating of the two teams $x_{\gk}$
+\begin{mdframed}[linecolor=red!60!black,backgroundcolor=gray!20,linewidth=2pt, topline=true, rightline=false, leftline=false] We model the goal differential $Z_i$ of game $i$ using the following four co-variates: \begin{itemize} \item The difference between the average player rating of the defensive line of the two teams $x_{\defense}$ \item The difference between the average player rating of the midfielders of the two teams $x_{\middlefield}$ \item The difference between the average player rating of the attacking line of the two teams $x_{\attack}$ \item The difference between the goalkeeper's rating of the two teams $x_{\gk}$

 The random variable $Z$ follows a Skellam distribution, where its parameters depend on the model's covariates $\mathbf{x} = (x_{\defense},x_{\middlefield},x_{\attack},x_{\gk})$:

 \end{itemize}